 |---|---|---|

-| 09:30 | Musée d'Orsay | 16 EUR or pass, 2 hours |
+| 09:30 | Musée d'Orsay | 16 EUR online or museum pass, 2 hours |

 | 12:00 | Bouillon Chartier lunch | 20 EUR set |

-| 14:00 | Notre-Dame exterior | Reopened Dec 2024 |
+| 14:00 | Notre-Dame interior | Reopened Dec 2024, free, booking required |

 | 15:00 | Shakespeare and Company bookshop | Free, English used books |